Best Things to Do in Paris in March 2025 – Quick Guide by a Local

 Where to Stay in Paris in March

-Booking.com is our recommended site for booking your hotel in Paris.
+Booking.com is my recommended site for booking your hotel in Paris.
 They have a wide variety of hotels of all kinds and good rates.
-In addition, they propose the option to cancel for free, most of the time up to 24 hours.
+In addition, they offer the option to cancel for free, most of the time up to 24 hours.

 WAKE UP WITH AN EIFFEL TOWER VIEW